 This tool provides a drag-and-drag interface to do everything from data exploration to machine learning.
 Leading organizations globally depend on this tool for data discovery, predictive analytics, model management, deployment, and machine learning to monetize data assets.

-The pros and cons of using IBM SPSS Modeler are listed below:
+The pros and cons of using the IBM SPSS Modeler are listed below:

 Pricing: IBM SPSS Modeler provides premium plans starting from $4,950 to $12,300.
 Plans include IBM SPSS Modeler Personal, Professional, and Premium.